jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 1. Create new customer/supplier invoice.
 2. Enter the **Invoice No**.
 3. Enter the **Original Invoice Date**.
-Date before the system conversation date, the document will converted to "Past Invoice" automatically.
+Date before the system conversion date, the document will converted to "Past Invoice" automatically.
 4. Enter the **Outstanding Invoice Balance** into Total.
 5. Save it.
 6. See screenshots below.